Adwait803/Numadic_DA_task/README.md

 pip install fastapi uvicorn pandas haversine tqdm

-Place your trip data CSV file named Trip-Info.csv in the project directory.
+Place your trip data CSV file named Trip-Info.csv in the project directory.(Or change path in the file_path variable)

 Organize your vehicle trail CSV files in the test/EOL-dump directory.
-Each CSV file should contain GPS coordinates and other relevant data for the vehicles. or Just change the path in the code
+Each CSV file should contain GPS coordinates and other relevant data for the vehicles. or Just change the path in the code (csv_directory variable)

 Run the API using the following command: